Kenrick Ellis

-Kenrick Ellis (born December 10, 1987) is a former Jamaican American football defensive tackle.
-He was drafted by the New York Jets in the third round, 94th overall of the 2011 NFL Draft.
+Kenrick Ellis (born December 10, 1987) is a Jamaican former professional player of American football who was a defensive tackle in the National Football League (NFL).
+He was selected by the New York Jets in the third round, 94th overall of the 2011 NFL draft.
 He played college football at the University of South Carolina and Hampton University.

-High school career
+Early life

 After spending the first eleven years of his life in Jamaica, Ellis played mostly soccer until he got near high school.
 He attended John I. Leonard High School in Greenacres, Florida, where he became an All-State defensive tackle and was teammates with Markus White.
 In his junior year, he had 72 tackles, 16 for loss, and 14 quarterback sacks, while earning Class 6A third-team all-state honors, according to the Florida Sports Writers Association.
 As a senior, he made 67 tackles, 10 sacks and blocked two kicks despite having the season cut to only eight games as a result of hurricanes.
 Recruiting analysts of Scout.com described Ellis as Miami metropolitan area's best defensive tackle prospect since Vince Wilfork.
 Ellis also starred in track & field at John Leonard; at the 2006 Park Vista Invitational, he won the shot put event with a personal-best throw of 14.66 meters (48'1").

 Considered a four-star recruit by Rivals.com, Ellis was tabbed as the No. 12 defensive tackle in the country.
 He was also recognized as the No. 23 player in the state of Florida.
 After official visits to Rutgers, Tennessee and South Carolina, Ellis committed to the Gamecocks on January 30, 2006.
 He also received scholarship offers from Michigan, Michigan State, and North Carolina State.